andrew867/LuxPower-Advanced/README.md

 I would strongly suggest you install the Samba share in HA.
 Watch this video: https://www.youtube.com/watch?v=udqY2CYzYGk

-IF you get stuck with this, please look at this link: https://smartme.pl/en/adding-custom-component-to-home-assistant/ but just change the example to this integration.

 The files SHOULD look like this (note that the IP should be your IP address of the HA Raspberry Pi or device, for our example below 172.16.255.30